February 9, 2023

 Veronica Willis, Investment Strategy Analyst

 - The wide performance swings over the past several years demonstrated a key principle of asset allocation1 — that asset returns and their rankings varied from year to year — but historically, over multiple-year time periods, asset-class performance has tended to smooth out.

-- A diversified allocation is designed to help reduce volatility over multiple-year time periods, but it may also accomplish this goal over shorter periods of significant return fluctuations.
+- A diversified allocation is designed in an effort to help reduce volatility over multiple-year time periods, but it may also accomplish this goal over shorter periods of significant return fluctuations.

 - Holding a concentrated portfolio of riskier assets could result in greater portfolio downturns when markets correct.
-Holding a diversified allocation with the potential to mitigate downside risk could be advantageous during times of market stress.
-We believe investors should follow an appropriate asset allocation strategy through short-term dislocations.
+Holding a diversified allocation with the potential to mitigate downside risk could be advantageous during times of market stress in our view.
+We believe investors should follow an asset allocation strategy through short-term dislocations.

-- A well-defined strategy can help investors avoid making emotionally driven financial decisions.
+- We believe that a well-defined strategy may help allow investors to avoid making emotionally driven financial decisions.
 Some common behavioral biases we acknowledge include: chasing past winners and losers and recency bias, or trading based on recent trends.

 1 Asset allocation and diversification do not guarantee investment returns or eliminate risk of loss.
 They are investment methods used to help manage risk and volatility within a portfolio.
 There is no guarantee any asset class will perform in a similar manner in the future.